 We are the largest healthcare regulator in the UK

-All nurses and midwives who practise in the UK must show they meet our standards before they can join our register.
-It’s our responsibility to maintain this register and to investigate when a nurse or midwife falls short of the standards set.
+All nurses and midwives - and from the end of January 2019 - nursing associates, who practise in the UK must show they meet our standards before they can join our register.
+It’s our responsibility to maintain this register and to investigate when someone on our register falls short of the standards set.

 An exciting place to work

-We’re a dynamic, high-profile organisation with an extremely important mission: everything we do helps to protect the public.
+We’re a high-profile organisation with an extremely important mission: better and safer care.

 From Fitness to Practise to HR, our departments have very different responsibilities but they all play a vital role in helping to achieve this goal.

 The environment we work in is fast-paced and we’re constantly responding to changes in politics and society as a whole.
 Right now is a particularly exciting time for us as we prepare to regulate a new profession – nursing associates – in 2019.